KKSSBOT-1212/YACS-Yet-Another-Centralised-scheduler-/README.md

 * **Concepts used:**__ Socket Programming , Scheduling algorithms , multithreading in Python.

-FILE DESCRIPTION:
+**--->FILE DESCRIPTION**:

   request.py -> Sends JOB requests to the master on PORT 5000.

   master.py -> Listen for JOB requests on PORT 5000 & schedules the jobs to workers on PORT 5001.

   worker.py -> Send ACK to Master on PORT 5001.

   analysis.py -> Code For Graphical Performance comparison between the scheduling algorithms.

   config.json -> Contains Worker Details(worker_id,slots,port).